 This photo below was about two hours after I came out of theatre after my bilateral mastectomy.
 I was surprised and very happy to see that I wasn’t flat.
 I had known my surgeon would partially fill the expanders, but I had seen so many other people with partially filled expanders that still looked flat, and that’s what I was expecting.
 (The pink stuff is the disinfectant my surgeon likes to liberally splash around as you will see after each surgery.
 The black is the Texta he used to draw on me.)

 This is about 36 hours post-op.
 I wasn’t allowed to shower, but I had been able to clean a lot of the pink and black off of me by now.
-The tape on each side below my boobs is where my drains are coming out of my body, two on each side.
+The tape on my sides below my boobs is where my drains are coming out of my body, two on each side.

 I had my first expander fill done at around the six week mark.
 I then had two more fills done at two week intervals.
 I had 50ml added each time.
 I don’t think there is a huge amount of difference, but there is definitely more fullness at the sides and even the cleavage looks more pronounced.